parpishro/Calibration/README.md

 distribution type, which is a character string determining the prior distribution family (suffixed with “dist” in argument names).
-Currently, `FBC` supports almost all common distributions and can be chosen from “uniform”, “gaussian”, “gamma”, “beta”, “lognormal”, “logistic”, “betashift”, “exponential”, “inversegamma”, “jeffreys”, and “fixed” [^7].
-2) Initial value, which is double representing starting point of the parameter in MCMC algorithm (suffixed with “init” in argument names).
+Currently, `FBC` supports almost all common distributions and can be chosen from “uniform”, “normal”, “normalTr”, “lognormal”, “gamma”, “inversegamma”, “beta”, “betashift”, “logbeta”, “logistic”,“exponential”, “fixed” [^7].
+2) Initial value, which is double representing starting point of the parameter in MCMC algorithm .
 3) First distribution parameter (suffixed with “p1” in argument names) and 4) second distribution parameter (suffixed with “p2” in argument names) are doubles representing the two parameters of the chosen distribution [^8], [^9].
 Table 1 summarizes all classes of parameters along with their corresponding argument names for prior specifications.

 **Table 1:** *Argument names to specify priors for each parameter class.*